-Of course, the main reason most people want to connect is just to check email.
+Of course, the main reason most people want to connect is just to check work email.
 All you need to accomplish this is an email client that will let you connect to your work Exchange server.
-There are a number of apps that can do this, but of course the one most people use is a mobile version of the same app you probably use at work to check email – Outlook.
+While a number of apps can do this, the one most people use is Outlook.

-Once you launch the app, all you have to do to connect is to click on “web address“, and type in the OWA server name of the Exchange server.
-Again, if you don’t know this, contact your IT department and ask them for the web address of your OWA (Outlook Web Access) server.
+Again, if you don’t know these details, contact your IT department and ask them for the web address of your OWA (Outlook Web Access) server.
 They can also help you figure out any other steps you’re unsure about.

 Checking email from anywhere using your tablet is great for your everyday user, but if you are an IT analyst in charge of managing servers or computers at work, you really need a way to do more.
 One of the most common things that IT staff need to do when connecting into work via VPN is to remotely connect to servers or PCs.

 We recommend Microsoft Remote Desktop.
-This app lets you add connections for PCs or servers that are on your work network.
+This app lets you add connections for Windows Professional PCs or servers on your work network.